ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-write-secure-ballerina-code.md

 The security checks enforced by the `http:Listener` can be configured using the `http:AuthProvider` values.

-To configure JWT based authentication `scheme:"jwt"` should be used.
+To configure JWT based authentication `scheme:http:JWT_AUTH` should be used.
 JWT validation requires several additional `http:AuthProvider` configurations including:

 * `issuer` - The issuer of the JWT.
 * `audience` - The audience value for the current service.